 Why You’ll Love It:

-Ideal For Cold Weather Cozy Nights: Stuffed cabbage rolls are ideal for cold weather, when it is chilly in the house, or any time during the year when you want a hearty, warming meat dish.
+Best For: Cold Weather Comfortable Evenings: Stuffed cabbage rolls are great when it is chilly in the house, or any time of year when you are looking for a meat dish that is heavy and warming.

-Common Ingredients, Uncommon Flavor: This recipe makes use of budget, simple ingredients like ground meat, cabbage, onions and rice.
+Everyday Ingredients, Extraordinary Taste: This recipe uses economical mains and sides like ground meat, cabbage, onions, and rice.
 With the added twist of quince, it’s familiar but unusual.

 Make-Ahead Friendly: Stuffed cabbage rolls freeze well and reheat beautifully, which makes them the perfect make-ahead meal.
 Prepare the night before or even freeze them for an easy meal later.